rrangith/rrangith/README.md

 ### Hi there 👋

-- 🔭 I’m currently working @ Shopify
+- 🔭 I’m currently working at Shopify as a Production Engineer Intern
-- 💻 I’m currently studying Computer Engineering @ Univerisity of Waterloo
+- 💻 I’m currently studying Computer Engineering at Univerisity of Waterloo
 - 🕸 Check out my [website](http://rangith.com/)